aerenchyma/ProgramsInformationPeople/_sources/Iteration/TraversalandtheforLoopByIndex.rst

         currentChar = fruit[idx]
         print(currentChar)

 The index positions in "apple" are 0,1,2,3 and 4.
-This is exactly the same sequence of integers returned by ``range(5)``.
+This is exactly the same sequence of integers you'll get with ``range(5)``.
 The first time through the for loop, ``idx`` will be 0 and the "a" will be printed.
 Then, ``idx`` will be reassigned to 1 and "p" will be displayed.
 This will repeat for all the range values up to but not including 5.
 Since "e" has index 4, this will be exactly right to show all of the characters.

+Note that because ``range`` does not return a list (even though, in the textbook, it *looks* like it does), you should never write code like ``range(4)[2]`` in Python 3, because it won't work.
+(It WILL work in this textbook, because of an oddity about how it works, but it will NOT work in normal Python 3.)
+However, using ``range`` for iteration, like in the example above, is just fine.

 In order to make the iteration more general, we can use the ``len`` function to provide the bound for ``range``.
 This is a very common pattern for traversing any sequence by position.
 Make sure you understand why the range function behaves correctly when using ``len`` of the string as its parameter value.